m0glan/eaton-application-challenge/README.md

 ### Running the example

-To run the `Example.java` main class, while in the project's root directory do: `cd example && mvn exec:java -Dexec.mainClass="example.Example"` and that should do it.
+To run the `Example.java` main class, while in the project's root directory do: `cd example && mvn exec:java -Dexec.mainClass="example.Example"` and that should do it (tested on Windows 10 and Ubuntu 18.04).